lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 tool suite will be able to provide the proper parsing tools for the AST we need.
-Specifically, we must ensure that the AST we derive from JModelica meets all of our needs -- most notably, we must ensure we have access to all annotations from a model.
-Specifically, we are looking to JModelica for the
+Specifically, we must ensure that the AST we derive from JModelica meets all of our needs -- most notably, we must ensure we have access to all annotations.
+Specifically, we are looking to JModelica for the following:
-following:

-.. todo:: I find it confusing to talk about packages and models.
-If we
-          can parse packages, then we can also parse models, and if users provide a model, it will probably be in a package?
-It may hence be easier to simply discuss packages (or equivalently, libraries as a library is simply a package)

-          MOK: Sounds good.

 1. Provide programmatic access to the full AST of Modelica libraries
 2. Provide that access through the Java and/or Python API.

-.. todo:: I changed the paragraph below to use Java based on the call
-          of Feb.
-14.

 We have confirmed with preliminary work that we can walk a source AST of a single Modelica file using the Python API of JModelica 1.17.
 We have also